foxnewsnetwork/foxyam/README.markdown

 3. refine filing system for income emails
 4. add emails page

+Design Specifications
+=
+What should this site do?
+- Main usage
+1. Pull emails from any email account provided by the user and classify into negotiations
+2. Allow users to reply to emails using various canned responses in batches
+3. Maintain a collection of companies for each merchant that makes suggestions for offers

 Tasks
 =
+Monday April 14

+Friday April 11
+- emails and whatnot tied correctly, then remigrated database to get rid of unique index on inbox email address

 Thursday April 10
 - add new buyer path from negotiation